khaosans/ddd-llm-claims/README.md

 When something important happens (like "facts extracted" or "policy validated"), the system sends a notification called a "domain event" (Vernon, 2013).
 Other parts of the system can listen to these notifications and react accordingly.
 This follows event-driven architecture principles (Hohpe & Woolf, 2003).

-**Why Events Instead of Direct Calls?** We use events because:
+**Why Events Instead of Direct Calls?** Events enable:
-- **Loose Coupling**: Components don't need to know about each other—they just publish and listen to events
+- **Loose Coupling**: Components publish/listen without direct dependencies
-- **Flexibility**: New features can listen to existing events without modifying existing code
+- **Flexibility**: New features can listen to existing events without code changes
-- **Scalability**: Events can be processed asynchronously, allowing parallel processing
+- **Scalability**: Asynchronous processing enables parallel execution
-- **Resilience**: If one component fails, others continue processing
+- **Resilience**: Component failures don't cascade—others continue processing

 This makes the system easier to test, modify, and scale (Hohpe & Woolf, 2003, pp. 516-530).